 Warning.
 At this point it doesn’t mean we can rest and stop our practice of sitting meditation on a regular basis, at this moment that the watcher mind develops, all those struggles from before will fade into distant memory, and we gently keep on the path, using our apps, schedules and kindness towards ourselves we keep practicing.
 Only now it becomes less of a struggle and more of a want and a delight to meditate.

 Problems will arise, it is the nature of seeking happiness, to know suffering, and when they do may I suggest seeking out advice from Buddhist monks trained in the art of meditation, every monastery I’ve ever been to around the world always had someone I could talk too.
 Failing that approach, our Tips and Tricks Page to help you out with most of common issues faced with meditating.
-And also visit this website as often as you want, find inspiration form our Weekly Moral Short Stories, or find motivation in our quotes and words of wisdom from some of most enlightened.
+And also visit this website as often as you want, find inspiration form our Weekly motivational Short Stories, or find motivation in our Inspirational quotes and words of wisdom from some of most enlightened.
 Or alternatively use the Contact Form and I will endeavour to do my best and answer your questions or just be an ear to listen.

-I spent a long period of my life as a Buddhist monk learning about myself and consciousness, I have spent thousands of hours in meditation learning first hand meditation techniques from enlightened meditation masters.
+I spent a long period of my life as a Monk learning about myself and consciousness, I have spent thousands of hours in meditation learning first hand meditation techniques from enlightened meditation masters.
 The thousand and thousands of mosquito bites I received on my bald head as a monk, were not in vain.
 It has taken almost six years after leaving my monastery in North Thailand for my meditation practice and training to come to full bloom, just as my Abbott had predicted, and it is now, at this point in my life I wish to give back, freely, the awesome experience I’ve had exploring our human consciousness with mindfulness and meditation.